 States have moved broadly to limit cell phone use by drivers.
-As of April 2020, talking on a hand-held cellphone while driving is banned in 24 states, the District of Columbia, and several U.S. territories (Indiana and South Dakota’s laws become effective July 1, 2020; Virginia’s law becomes effective on January 1, 2021; Arizona will issue warnings until 2021 when it will issue tickets).
-Twenty-one states and the District of Columbia also ban use of cellphones by school bus drivers.
-Laws for new or younger drivers are even more restrictive: the use of all cellphones by novice drivers is restricted in 38 states and the District of Columbia.
-In almost all states that restrict or ban the use of cellphones by drivers, violation is a “primary” offense, which means police can pull you over and ticket you without some other violation.
+As of April 2022, talking on a handheld cell phone while driving is banned in 30 states, the District of Columbia, and several U.S. territories.

+In addition to handheld cellphone bans, twenty-three states and the District of Columbia also ban any use of cell phones by school bus drivers.
+Laws for new or younger drivers are even more restrictive.
+The use of all cell phones by novice drivers is restricted in 36 states and the District of Columbia.
+In almost all states that restrict or ban the use of cellphones by drivers, the violation is a “primary” offense, which means police can pull you over and ticket you without some other violation.

 Text messaging while driving is banned for all drivers in 48 states and the District of Columbia.
 The only exceptions are Montana, which allows for text messaging while driving, and Missouri, which bans texting by drivers under 21.